 History of Hickory Syrup

-Now about the syrup, we are not certain exactly when people started making homemade hickory syrup from hickory bark.
-The earliest record we found was from 1882.
-A man wanted to use a hickory extract to give syrup the flavor of maple, producing a syrup, which cannot be distinguished from genuine maple syrup.
-The high price of maple syrup, as well as its scarcity throughout the country rendered this improved syrup of great value since a good substitute for maple syrup was not produced, which came within the reach of all.
-In conclusion, since the late 1800’s and I am sure much earlier, people have been making syrup from Hickory and other trees using different methods.
+Now about syrup, we are not certain exactly when people started making syrup from hickory bark the earliest record we found was from 1882.
+A man wanted to use a hickory extract to give to syrups and sugars the flavor of maple.
+The effect of the extract was to give to the syrup the flavor of maple, producing a syrup, which cannot be distinguished from genuine maple syrup.
+The high price of maple syrup, as well as its scarcity throughout the country, renders this improved syrup of great value, since a good substitute for maple-syrup is not produced, which comes within the reach of all.
+So since the late 1800’s people have been making syrup from Hickory trees using different methods.

 Here at Sutton Mill Creek Syrup Co. we strive to uphold this tradition by making our version of Hickory syrup for all to enjoy!
 Hickory Syrup is amber colored syrup with a smoky, nutty flavor, is less sweet then maple, more complex and unique.
 So people don’t make Hickory syrup to taste like Maple syrup anymore.
 When I think of Hickory syrup I think of vanilla ice cream and pancakes but, people use it on all types of food it makes a wonderful addition to salmon and other meat glazes, all types of breakfast foods, BBQ, cocktails, baked goods, squash and apple pies, coffee.
 Though we don’t limit ourselves to a particular hickory species, no trees are ever harmed when gathering the bark.
 We create a blend of our hickory barks, using re-purposed bark from dead hickory trees, and bark that has been collected from tree processing companies.

 We hope you find our collections of fine syrups as delicious as we do!